Khronos releases OpenXR 1.0 for AR/VR, backed by Epic, Microsoft, and Oculus

 On the hardware side, Microsoft is supporting OpenXR for Windows Mixed Reality headsets, Oculus will back it on both the Rift and Quest platforms, and Varjo will support it on its high-resolution headset.
 Epic will be including OpenXR 1.0 support in Unreal Engine, while Collabora will have an OpenXR open source implementation.
 Other supporters of the initiative include AMD, ARM, HTC, Nvidia, Tobii, and Valve.

-Developers interested in checking out OpenXR 1.0 can find the specification today on Khronos’ website, and on GitHub.
-Epic, Microsoft, and Varjo will be demonstrating XR applications across various platforms at Siggraph using the new standard.
+Developers interested in checking out OpenXR 1.0 can find the specification today on Khronos’ website and on GitHub.
+Epic, Microsoft, and Varjo will be demonstrating XR applications across various platforms using the new standard at Siggraph.